jarivas/ts-node-example-server/README.md

 * Open the folder with VSCode
 * Accept the Pop up about **Open folder in container** or Open the Command pallete a look for **Open folder in container** and click on it
 * Wait to the environment to be installed
-* Install recommended plugins so now the code quality tools are integrated on the IDE
+* Install recommended plugins (eslint and typescript) on the container, so now the code quality tools are integrated on the IDE

 # How to build
 npm run build